 Second, respondent incentives were introduced to encourage participation.
-Since the literature in this area did not seem to advocate one consistent type or amount of incentive, TILDA opted to try two financial incentives - \leq 10 and \leq 25 - to see whether the increased amount or the availability of the increased amount would have any effect on response rate.
+Since the literature in this area did not seem to advocate one consistent type or amount of incentive, TILDA opted to try two financial incentives - \in 10 and \in 25 - to see whether the increased amount or the availability of the increased amount would have any effect on response rate.
 Unfortunately, even with these incentives, the pilot response rate was only 45%.